rollbar/Rollbar.NET/README.md

 </dd>
 <dt>ReportingQueueDepth
 </dt>
 <dd>The reporting queue depth, as an integer.
+The reporting queue depth can be used to limit error report bursts when connectivity to the Rollbar API server is poor.
 </dd>

 </dl>